unxmaal/aux_sdcard/README.md

 NOTE: I only have the built-in ethernet interface.
 If you have another card, you will need to determine its name.

 * Run "newconfig" as root.
 Follow the prompts, and enter your system's IP info when asked.
+If you have a separate networking card (i.e., an Apple "SONIC" NuBus Ethernet Card) and it's compatible/recognized, you will see interfaces ao0 (built-in Ethernet), as0, as1, etc. Make note of the correct interface to be configured and enabled at boot.
 * Reboot.

 * Change the system IP in the following files: